|Origins||Settled by Conrad Sulzer in 1863 and annexed in 1889|

 In the year 1850, the first subdivision of homes was built called “Bowmanville.”
 It was not until the 1900s decade that Lincoln Square became more settled as several new homes began to be built and Greek immigrants moved into the neighborhood.

-By the later 1960s the crime and gangs of nearby Uptown began to have a serious impact on the neighborhood and the Popes, this is when Popes began to grow larger in number and were regarded as a nuisance in the neighborhood.
+By the later 1960s the crime and gangs of nearby Uptown began to have a serious impact on the neighborhood and the Insane Popes became a major gang that settled here in the late 1960s.
+Popes began to grow larger in number and were regarded as a nuisance in the neighborhood.
 Eventually the Gaylords spread into the neighborhood from nearby Uptown and gang wars ensued throughout the 1970s between the two organizations.
 In time, the Latin Kings moved into Lincoln Square and there was quite a bit of gang banging going on.

 Going into the 21st century Lincoln Square became highly gentrified and gangs began to disappear in the area or become underground.